sahilsaxena21/channel_spend_optimization/README.md

 ![Problem Motivation](https://github.com/sahilsaxena21/channel_spend_optimization/blob/main/CDJ.png)

 The marketing team is poised to act on this directive, but they need the help from a marketing data scientist for a problem they are having.
-They’d like to make sure that they are using their marketing dollars in the most efficient way possible across their marketing channels.
-More specifically, they’d like to maximizing the number of customers in the Initial Consideration Set from their marketing budget of $5,000.
+They’d like to make sure that they are using their marketing budget ($5,000) in the most efficient way possible across their marketing channels.

 Currently, the team allocates the budget evenly across all 3 channels.